kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 - unauthorized (EP token not found);
 - etc.

-With MQTT the only option seems to be responding to the `.../status` topic using the MQTT request packet id.
+With MQTT, the only option seems to be responding to the `.../status` topic using the MQTT request packet id.
+That does not play well with gateways/proxies as they do not preserve packet id.

-With CoAP the response can be direct.
+With CoAP, the response can be direct.

 ### Security
 Which authentication combinations should the KP implementations support?

 ## Glossary
-- _Endpoint_ -- an entity that is managed by the Kaa platform.
+- _Endpoint_ – an entity that is managed by the Kaa platform.
 Platform users are interested in differentiating all endpoints.
 Endpoints may be either physical or virtual.

-- _Client_ -- an application that uses a single "connection" to the server.
+- _Client_ – an application that uses a single "connection" to the server.
 One client may represent multiple endpoints.

-- _Resource path_ -- a unique resource identifier included in each request.
+- _Resource path_ – a unique resource identifier included in each request.
 For MQTT that is Topic Name, for CoAP: URI-Paths.

-- _Extension_ -- a piece of functionality offered to the client by the server.
+- _Extension_ – a piece of functionality offered to the client by the server.
 It is usually represented by a separate resource.
 Examples of extensions are data collection, configuration management, endpoint metadata synchronization.